LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

     # Let's see how the crs definition looks like
     newdata.crs

--  Finally, we can export the data using GeoDataFrames ``.to_file()`` -function.
-The function works similarly as numpy or pandas, but here we only need to provide the output path for the Shapefile.
-Easy isn't it!:
+Finally, we can export the data using GeoDataFrames ``.to_file()`` -function.
+The function works similarly as numpy or pandas, but here we only need to provide the output path for the Shapefile:

 .. code:: python